Bibliography Style Cleanup Guide | Citation Rule, Entry Fields, and Final List Order

 What this page helps you do first

-- Useful for the final formatting pass before submission
+- Useful for manual cleanup before final submission

 Reference trouble is usually a consistency problem, not a missing-item problem